-Environmental conditions in the main spawning areas have undergone significant changes during this time.
+Environmental conditions in the main spawning areas have undergone significant changes during the last three decades.
 Changes in temperature, salinity and circulation have been recorded in long-term trend data.
-Blue whiting are sensitive to temperature and salinity and will only spawn in waters with suitable ranges.
-Hatun et al. (2009a) suggests a temperature range of 9-10°C and salinity ranges of between 35.35 and 35.45 psu.
+Blue whiting is sensitive to temperature and salinity and will only spawn in waters with suitable ranges.
+Hatun et al. (2009a) suggests a temperature range of 9°-10°C and salinity ranges of between 35.35 and 35.45 psu, which is further confirmed by Miesner & Payne (2018), who reported 35.3-35.5 psu as optimal spawning salinities and also outlined the spatial range and the temporal window of spawning along the European Shelf - with larger spawning areas peaking in March in periods with optimal salinities and more confined spawning areas but temporally more dispersed in periods with not optimal salinities.